TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 31/Genesis 31.7.md

 ---

-And your father hath deceived me, and changed my wages ten times; but God suffered him not to hurt me.
+Your father has deceived me, and changed my wages ten times, but God didn't allow him to hurt me.